choria-io/website/docs/content/deployment/next-steps/index.md

 The official documentation is a good resource for usage details:

+  * Read about [Choria Playbooks](/docs/playbook) to write higher order orchestration scripts than the CLI provides
+  * Read about [Puppet Tasks](/docs/tasks/) that provides a way to gain access to much more shared capabilities from the Puppet Forge
   * I strongly suggest you read about [using the mcollective CLI](https://docs.puppet.com/mcollective/reference/basic/basic_cli_usage.html)
   * Read about [filtering which hosts to act on](https://docs.puppet.com/mcollective/reference/ui/filters.html)
   * Read about [managing Puppet](https://github.com/puppetlabs/mcollective-puppet-agent#usage) though note the setup steps are already completed